How to Use COUNTA Function with Criteria in Excel (4 Methods)

 The COUNTA Function in Excel

-The COUNTA function in Excel counts all the non-empty cells including numbers, text, errors, empty text (“”), formula with null returning value, etc.
+The COUNTA function in Excel counts all the non-empty cells including numbers, text, errors, empty text (“”), formulas returning null values, etc.

 Generic Formula: